MarcialRosales/rabbitmq-ldap-integration/many-rabbitmq-clusters/README.md

 ```

-> Given this configuration where there wont be more than one vhost, we dont necessarily need to configure a vhost-access-query.
-In other words, every user has access to any vhost even though there wont be more than one.

 ### LDAP organization

 This is a sample LDAP organization to match the topology.
 We have split the ldap tree into 2 diagrams.